- Working in Canada

 A lack of skilled workers in key sectors such as trades, biotechnology, and information technology (IT), causes lost economic opportunities in Canada.
 In British Columbia alone, for example, this lack of skilled workers can lead to a $4.7 billion potential revenue loss for the economy.

-For 2017, the Immigration, Refugees, and Citizenship Canada (IRCC) has increased the target level of immigration, recognizing that skilled immigrants play an important part in laying the foundation of Canada’s future economic growth and development.
+Immigration, Refugees, and Citizenship Canada (IRCC) has increased the target level of immigration for 2017, recognizing that skilled immigrants play an important part in laying the foundation of Canada’s future economic growth and development.

-Experienced professionals and workers like you, who have specialized skills and are immigrating to Canada, could help fill shortages arising from a retiring labour pool.
+Experienced professionals and workers like you, who have specialized skills and are immigrants to Canada, could help fill shortages arising from a retiring labour pool.

-Through online learning delivered at no cost to you, you can learn more about your industry, understand Canadian workplace culture, and know what skills you need in your occupation or profession – even before you arrive in Canada!
+Through online learning delivered at no cost to you, you can learn more about your industry, understand Canadian workplace culture, and know what skills you need in your occupation or profession to help you achieve your career goals in Canada!